imunhatep/rephp/README.md

 [Rephp](http://habrahabr.ru/post/220393/)

 ## License
-The code for php-pm is distributed under the terms of the GPLv3 license.
+The code for RePHP is distributed under the terms of the GPLv3 license.